nbeaver/why-linux-is-better/why-linux-is-better.rst

 and (for persistent LiveUSB flash drives) retain settings and data on the next boot-up.
-Some live Linux distributions, such as `Puppy Linux`_, are lightweight enough that they default to creating a RAM disk, which generally runs faster than the OS installed on the disk.
+Some live Linux distributions, such as `Puppy Linux`_, are lightweight enough that they default to creating a RAM disk, which generally runs faster than an OS that uses the disk.

 Windows LiveCDs, while `they`_ `do`_ `exist`_,
 are hampered by licensing restrictions or technical limitations.